TABLE OF CONTENTS

 3.4 the obligation to pay maintenance to the other spouse?

-The spouses must each provide for themselves after the divorce (Sections 1569 and 1577 of the Civil Code).
-They are accordingly required to engage in appropriate gainful employment.
-However, they must undergo education, further training or retraining where this is necessary in order to obtain appropriate gainful employment and it is likely that that education will be successfully concluded (Section 1574(3) of the Code).
+The spouses must each provide for themselves after the divorce (Section 1569 of the Civil Code).
+They are accordingly required to engage in appropriate gainful employment (Section 1574(1)).
+Where this is necessary to obtain appropriate gainful employment, they must undergo education, further training or retraining if it is likely that that education will be successfully concluded (Section 1574(3) of the Code).

-- as long as, and to the extent that, they are undergoing education, further training or retraining in order to make up for disadvantages caused by marriage; however, they must commence the education, further training or retraining as soon as possible in order to achieve appropriate gainful employment which will provide a long-term living, and that education must be expected to be successfully concluded;
+- as long as, and to the extent that, the divorced spouse is undergoing education, further training or retraining in order to make up for gaps in his or her education or disadvantages caused by marriage; they must commence the education, further training or retraining as soon as possible in order to achieve appropriate gainful employment which will provide a long-term living, and the education must be expected to be successfully concluded (Section 1575 BGB),

 - as long as, and to the extent that, they are unable to find appropriate gainful employment after the divorce (Section 1573(1)),

-- as long as, and to the extent that, they cannot be expected to engage in gainful employment for other serious reasons and it would be grossly unreasonable to refuse maintenance, taking account of the interests of both spouses;
+- as long as, and to the extent that, they cannot be expected to engage in gainful employment for other serious reasons and it would be grossly unreasonable to refuse maintenance, taking account of the interests of both spouses (Section 1576),

 - to the extent that the income from appropriate gainful employment is insufficient to cover the full cost of maintenance (Section 1573(2)).